wissamfawaz/DS-Problem-Generator-Langchain/README.md

 - The application will generate and display a coding problem based on your selections.

 ## Contributing
-Contributions to the DS-Problem-Generator-Langchain are welcome!
+Contributions to this Data Structures problems generator are welcome!